IanMelvin/ianmelvin.github.io/projects/miniinfinity.md

 for the Relic to have 2 different materials (depending on if it's active or not), the flame VFX and the behind the scenes code that made it all come together and work seamlessly.
-This was handled in a way which allowed for an easy conversion to an item base class if we able to add more Relics.
-Pictured bellow is the Relic:
+This was handled in a way which allowed for an easy conversion to an item base class if we were able to add more Relics.
+Pictured above is the Leo Relic:
     </p>
   </div>

-  <h2 class="text-center my-4 fs-1">UI</h2>
+  <h2 class="text-center my-4 fs-1">User Interface</h2>
   <hr class="my-4">
     <div class="text-center pb-3">
     <img class="img-fluid" src="../img/miniinfinity/miSettings_menu.png" width="700px">